meginwinnipeg/workshops/content/classes/GEOG2200/content/integrate.md

 ## 4. View **Group** data options:

 1. Click on **My Groups** in the blue Content navigation bar.
-2. This brings up items that have been shared at the Group level, I have shared three (3) maps and one feature layer with you.
+2. This brings up items that have been shared at the Group level, I have shared three (3) maps and two (2) feature layers with you.
 3. Click on the **GenusMap_KPDemo** map that has been shared with you.
 ![AGOL workspace](img/integrate/step4a.PNG)<br>